 The 2000’s started to see the Bobber custom scene creep back, sliding right into place with the later retro scene explosion.
 Triumph saw a resurgence after bringing back the Bonneville in 2001 which gave an ideal platform for customisation.

 Slowly bikes were put into production that were released as Bobbers (which caused some controversy as to what the actual definition of a Bobber is; as it all began with riders doing their own customisation rather than the manufacturer).
-However, the style won over many riders who saw these bikes as homage to the old school Bobber therefore, they proved popular.
+However, the style won over many riders who saw these bikes as homage to the old school Bobber.

-In 2006 Harley brought out the Street Bob which slid right into the Bobber niche.
-More recently and evidence that Bobbers are still revered by bikers was the 2017 release of the Indian Scout Bobber.
+In 2006 Harley released the Street Bob which slid right into the Bobber niche.
+More recently and evidence that Bobbers are still revered by bikers was the 2017 release of the Indian Scout Bobber and the Triumph Bobber.
 I look at these a little later on in some depth.

 What are the benefits of a Bobber?